stred/text-summarizer/README.md

-# Text Summariser that reads from news articles
+# Web Article Summariser that reads and parses text from news articles

 Originally forked from https://github.com/edubey/text-summarizer